4kumax/masld-flavonoid-screen/Supporting_Information/README.md

 - Version: v1.0.0
 - DOI: TBD
 - Recommended citation:
-  - Supporting Information for MASLD Flavonoid Screen, v1.0.0 (2025).
+  - Supporting Information for Machine Learning for the Discovery and Development of Multitarget Flavonoid-Based Functional Products in MASLD, v1.0.0 (2025).
 DOI: TBD.